matthiasanderer/gcp-resurrect/README.md

-# Resurrection of GPC preemtive instances
+# Resurrection of GCP preemtive instances

-Automatically restart GPC preemtive instances once they are preemted.
+Automatically restart GCP preemtive instances once they are preemted.

-We adapted the original version to work with GPC pub/sub:
+We adapted the original version to work with GCP pub/sub:
 Original version: https://github.com/itamaro/gcp-night-king

 ## Overview